-There are [insert acres of lakes of greater than ten acres in size] no acres of lakes of greater than ten acres [Use ERI Data tab in Data Table]-in size within [insert municipality name] Chester, as depicted on Figure [insert Figure number] 19.
-Approximately [insert acres] acres of land fall within the Lake Management Area.
+There are insert acres of lakes of greater than ten acres in size approximately 242 acres of lakes of greater than ten acres, all contained within Lake Musconetcong, Use ERI Data tab in Data Table] in size within tinsert municipality name] the Borough of Stanhope, as depicted on Figure linsert Figure number]19.
+Approximately linsert acres] 452 acres of land fall within the Lake Management Area.

-The municipality features a variety of lake types [insert explanation of the types of lakes (e.g., developed, undeveloped, public, privately held] facing specific environmental protection issues [may include issues regarding water quality, wetland vegetation, storm water, septic systems, seenic resources, community character, in-lake management, dam management, hardscapes, etc.]
+The municipality features a single lake, Lake Musconetcong, that contains predominantly developed shoreline and watershed areas.
+Lake Musconetcong, and much of the shoreline in the Borough of Stanhope, is owned by the State of New Jersey.
+These developed areas, that are directly tributary to Lake Musconetcong, are all served by public sanitary sewer systems that convey sewage to the Musconetcong Sewerage Authority. treatment plant in Mount Olive. variety of lake types [insert explanation of the types of lakes (e.g., developed, undeveloped, public, privately held)] facing specific environmental protection issues [may include issues regarding water quality, wetland vegetation, storm water, septic systems, scenic resources, community character, in-lake management, dam management, hardscapes, etc.]